hwi/HWIOAuthBundle/Resources/doc/resource_owners/salesforce.md

 First you will have to register your application on Salesforce.
 Check out the documentation for more information: https://help.salesforce.com/help/doc/en/remoteaccess_oauth_web_server_flow.htm

-**Please note that Salesforce requires your callback url to be in https.**
+**Please note that Salesforce requires your callback url to be in HTTPS.**

 Next configure a resource owner of type `salesforce` with appropriate `client_id`, and `client_secret`.